prrao87/prrao87.github.io/content/posts/vector-db-4/index.md

 ### 5. In-memory vs. on-disk index and vector storage

 Databases like Redis are completely in-memory, and are blazing fast.
 However, it's very plausible that your use case requires storing enough vectors that are larger than memory.
-A combination of tricks is required to scale vector storage to very large data while also maintaining ANN search speed.
+A combination of tricks is required to scale vector storage to very large data (hundreds of millions, or even billions of vectors) while also maintaining ANN search speed.
 Databases like Qdrant and Weaviate provide the option of using memory-mapped files for vectors that utilize the page cache's virtual address space on disk, avoiding loading the entire data into RAM.
 This helps maintain almost the speed of in-memory databases without actually persisting the data to the disk.

 From an indexing perspective, HNSW is known for being the most memory-hungry, and as vector datasets get larger and larger, the natural question that arises is, how well does it scale to out-of-memory indexes?
 Memory needs can be reduced by combining PQ with HNSW, as described in the previous section.
 Vamana, a relatively newer index, which is part of the DiskANN algorithm, is among the most promising methods out there (currently available only in LanceDB[^6] and Milvus[^7]), and is claimed to perform on par with HNSW while scaling to larger-than-memory indexes **purely on-disk**.